aweirdnerd/DIscovery-Manual/User-manual.md

 ## Coverage

-All profiles will depend on having a active account on Elements.
+All profiles will depend on having an active account on Elements.
 Accounts become inactive immediately when employment or registration finishes

 ### Academic